 For related EA contract terms, see: Microsoft Contract Terms and Negotiation.

-Preventing Azure overages is not a one-time project — it is an ongoing operational discipline.
-The FinOps (Financial Operations) framework provides the organisational structure for continuous Azure cost governance, combining engineering, finance, and procurement into a cross-functional team responsible for cloud cost management.
+Preventing Azure overages is not a one-time project.
+It is an ongoing operational discipline.
+The FinOps (Financial Operations) framework provides the organisational structure for continuous Azure cost governance, combining engineering, finance, and procurement into a cross-functional team.

 Continuously identify and act on optimisation opportunities: right-size over-provisioned VMs, delete orphaned resources, renew expiring RIs, and shift workloads to more cost-effective service tiers.
-Azure Advisor provides automated recommendations — the FinOps team's role is to ensure these recommendations are executed, not ignored.
+Azure Advisor provides automated recommendations.
+The FinOps team ensures these are executed, not ignored.

 Enforce cost governance policies, conduct quarterly reviews with Microsoft, manage the commitment lifecycle (sizing, mid-term adjustments, renewal negotiation), and hold engineering teams accountable for their Azure spend.
 The FinOps team owns the relationship between technical consumption and financial commitment.

 The most expensive Azure overages are almost always preventable.
-They result from organisational failures — governance gaps, communication breakdowns, and contractual oversights — rather than genuine unpredictability.
-Avoiding these common mistakes eliminates the majority of overage risk and establishes the foundation for predictable, well-governed Azure cost management.
+They result from organisational failures, not genuine unpredictability.
+Avoiding these common mistakes eliminates the majority of overage risk.